 Everyone’s favourite otters appeared to be the Asian Short Clawed otters.
 On first sight, you might think this is a group of babies (or pups), as they are considerably smaller than the other species.

-This large group of Asian otters was very frisky and playful, making them more fun to watch.
+This large group of otters was very frisky and playful, making them more fun to watch.
 They were in two enclosures to keep the families apart.

 These little chaps feed on little crabs, mollusc, and small fish.

-Conservation at the Dartmoor Otter Sanctuary
+Conservation at the Otter Sanctuary

 An otter experience day